joemoose/dungeoneers.d20/ideas/GM/gm guide.md

 # Braindump

+assumption of experienced GM

+new skill as OSR GM:

+- how OSR GM is different
+- best practices
+- links to existing “How to GM” resources

+- narrative first, play to find out
+- minimal prep
+- DW fronts
+- tables
+- improv
+- rulings
+- complications/hard moves/soft moves
+- when to roll, when not

 converting OSR monsters

-when to roll, when not

-complications/hard moves/soft moves

-overloaded
+overloaded tables

 - encounters table
 - reactions table